OscarJTG/pigs/README.md

 The computer playing strengths (from 29/04/2021) are in the following order:

-E << A < B < C
+R << A < B < C

 from weakest to strongest.
+This relationship was found using game mode 4 with 100,000 trials.

+N.B. all difficulty levels seem to be quite hard to beat as a human.

 -------------

-E chooses a random number of dice to roll each turn
+R chooses a random number of dice to roll each turn

 A always rolls 5 times, which is the optimal number strategy[1]

 B always rolls until it has a score of 20 or more in its turn, which is the optimal score strategy[1]

-C is like B, but reduces it's requirement as it approaches a total score of 100, so it does not need to overshoot the target score[2]
+C is like B, but reduces its turn score requirement as it approaches a total score of 100, so it does not need to overshoot the target score[2]

 [1] according to the Numberphile video linked above.